yandrade1305/dashcommercetest/README.md

 ## Running Locally

-To run this application locally you will need to open the terminal on directory dashcommercetest and execute the following commands:
+To run this application locally you will need to have Node 16.14.0 installed.
+With the node installed, open the terminal on directory dashcommercetest and execute the following commands:

-``
-npm i axios
-``

 ``
 npm i express